keremergur/The-Book/README.md

 What it is not however, is an introduction to programming.
 If you wish to learn the basics, please check the repository: Fundamentals [coming soon].

+Java will be taken as the standard and all deviations from the standard will be included in the language README files for quick comparison.